dboddie-canonical-work/disgorged-docs/the-gulp-plugin.rst

 The plugin uses *gulp* to drive the build, and requires a ``gulpfile.js`` in the root of the source.

    ⓘ This plugin is only available to *core* and *core18* based snaps.
-See `Base snaps <base-snaps.md>`__ for details.
+See :ref:`Base snaps <base-snaps>` for details.

 This plugin uses the common plugin keywords as well as those for “sources”.
-For more information, see `Snapcraft parts metadata <snapcraft-parts-metadata.md>`__.
+For more information, see :ref:`Snapcraft parts metadata <snapcraft-parts-metadata>`.

 Additionally, this plugin uses the following plugin-specific keywords: